We often don’t notice caffeine addiction in our lives, but believe me, it’s a real thing.

 Yoga, meditation, and other stress-reducing activities will also help!

-What does it feel like on the other side?
+What does it feel like on the other side of caffeine addiction?

 I feel so much better.